svennam92/openshift101/workshop/getting-started/get_started.md

 ![Instructions to access cluster](../assets/access-clusters.png)

 Back in IBM Cloud, refresh the [IBM Cloud Dashboard](https://cloud.ibm.com).
-If required, switch to the **1840867-IBM** account by clicking on the account selection drop down in the top nav bar.
+If required, switch to the **1860103 - IBM** account by clicking on the account selection drop down in the top nav bar.

 ![IBM Account](../assets/ibmaccount.png)